caspervonb/caspervonb.github.bak/_posts/2014-03-05-overview-javascript-2015.markdown

 }
 ```

-We can now drop the redundant repetition completely
+We can now leave out the redundant repetition entirely

 ```js
 function f( x, y ) {
   return { x, y };
 }
 ```

 ### Rest Parameters
 Rest parameters provides a cleaner way of dealing with variadic functions, that is functions that take a arbitrary number of parameters.